wolfgang-meyenberg/Powershell-Scripts/readme.txt

                      evaluation of these types will be skipped.
 Some types will be excluded by default unless specified in the resourceTypes parameter.
 See also below.
--billingPeriod       Collect cost for given billing period, format is
+-billingPeriod       Collect cost for given billing period, format is 'yyyyMM',
-                     'yyyyMMdd',default is the last month.
+                     default is the last month.
+-totals              Display the total cost per resource as last column,
+                     i.e. the sum of all cost metrics.
 -showUsage           Display usage information for each cost item additionally
                      to the cost.
--showZeroCostItems   Display cost items that are zero.
-Normally, these items are
-                     omitted from the output.
--noUnits             Usually the first object returned is a list of units &
+-showUnits           Display the units for usages and cost as second header
-                     scales, as the metrics come in 1s, 10000s, or so.
-This switch will omit the units object, so that only the actual metrics are output.
-This is useful if one single resource type is evaluated and the output is piped into another function.
+                     line.
+This is useful with the -usage switch, as the metrics come in 1s, 10000s, or so.
 -outFile             Write output to a set of CSV files.
 Without this parameter,
                      results are written to standard output as objects, so piping them e.g. to Export-Csv will not give correct